Amedej Vetrih

-Amedej Vetrih (born 16 September 1990) is a retired Slovenian footballer who played as a midfielder.
+Amedej Vetrih (born 16 September 1990) is a Slovenian retired professional footballer who played as a midfielder.

 Club career

 Vetrih was signed by Italian club Parma in a two-year deal in summer 2014 from Gorica.
 He immediately returned to Nova Gorica in a temporary deal.

 On 25 June 2015, Vetrih became a free agent after the bankruptcy of Parma.

 In summer 2015, Vetrih joined Domžale on a two-year deal.

+International career

+Vetrih made his debut for Slovenia on 1 September 2017 in a World Cup qualification match against Slovakia and earned a total of 13 caps, scoring no goals.
+His final international game was in March 2021 against Russia.